-Amethyst also appears in references regarding royal history, legends, religions, and mythology.
-Often revered, for generations it was viewed as a gemstone and mineral for the wealthy, clergy, and elite, but as the discovery of amethyst became more frequent, its availability and popularity increased.
+Amethyst also appears in references regarding royal history, legends, religions and mythology.
+Amethyst was revered for generations.
+It was viewed as a gemstone and a mineral for the wealthy, clergy and the elite.
+As more sources of amethyst were discovered and those discoveries became more frequent, its availability increased and its popularity increased.

 - Luster - Vitreous